Virenishere/professional-portfolio/README.md

 The frontend will run on `http://localhost:3000` and the backend on `http://localhost:5000` by default.

+## Deployment
+The project is deployed on Vercel.
+You can view it live at: https://professional-portfolio-frontend-nine.vercel.app/

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to create an issue or submit a pull request.